Explain, in your own words, the four steps we have talked about, that in a practical way will help you love someone you cannot stand.

-Making peace the goal, trying to be at peace with your enemy, making the effort to create or renew a relationship, this is your responsibility as a christian.
-However, you are not always dealing with people who are christians, or christians who act like christians.
+Making peace the goal, trying to be at peace with your enemy, making the effort to create or renew a relationship, this is your responsibility as a Christian.
+However, you are not always dealing with people who are Christians, or Christians who act like Christians.
 Sometimes it is not possible because no matter how hard you try, the other person refuses to cooperate, listen or understand.
 For example, an unbeliever who refuses any attempt at peace and leaves the relationship (I Corinthians 7:15).
-Then there is the case where a believer refuses to have relationship with you no matter what you say or do.
+Then there is the case where a believer refuses to have a relationship with you no matter what you say or do.

 Sometimes it is impossible to have peace or to have a relationship because it would mean having to compromise what is right.
 For example, in the early years after I became a Christian, to have peace and a good relationship with my family would mean having to miss church services in order to participate in family functions which were consciously scheduled on Sundays.
 We strive for peace but it is not peace at all costs.

 In loving your enemy you have to accept that winning the peace is not only dependent on you.
 There are, at times, circumstances out of your control that prevent this from happening.